Split Old Town Guide: 20 Best Things to Do in Diocletian’s Palace & Beyond

 Location: Pjaca

-13. Hop into the Old Town Hall
+13. Visit the Old Town Hall

 At the edge of People’s Square a white gothic building stands out.
 This used to be the Old Town Hall.
 Today it has been turned into a sublime art gallery.
 At the other side of the square, you’ll find the Nakic Palace with its beautiful Art Nouveau facade.